 Or you can apply a color overlay, which is an excellent option to incorporate brand colors.
 When choosing your image make sure there is enough tonal nuance to give the background more strength.

-Composition is one of the often overlooked and most fundamental elements of design.
+The composition is one of the often overlooked and most fundamental elements of design.
 The way all the elements in your design are placed will affect the way your reader digests it.
 Therefore you can use your background image as a tool to take advantage of this space.

-A flat or aerial image where the surface has a flat perspective like the one shown above is a great example of using copy space.
-The objects around the blank space bring focus to the text and enhance readability.
+Copy space is the blank or negative space found in an image.
+The image is a great example of using copy space.
+The objects around the headline space bring focus to the text and enhance readability.

-Use a grid to form a well composed layout that you can divide into sections to separate content.
+Use a grid to form a well-composed layout that you can divide into sections to separate content.
 This is a highly visual application and gives you the opportunity to celebrate imagery.

 Using colors from the images and filling blank cells with flat swatches of color is a clever way to create tonal harmony.
 Place contrasting text over the colored cells or use the intersecting lines as an interesting way to form a unique composition.